Information Geometry and Asymptotic Theory for SMML Estimators

 The results below are established under the following regularity conditions.
-Assumptions~(A1)--(A6) are standard regularity conditions for likelihood-based asymptotics, while (A7)--(A8) encode the local quantisation structure induced by SMML. \begin{enumerate}[label=(A\arabic*)] \item The parameter space $\Theta$ is an open subset of $\mathbb{R}^p$.
+Assumptions \ref{ass:A1}--\ref{ass:A6} are standard likelihood regularity conditions; see, e.g.,~\cite{Vaart98}.
+Assumption \ref{ass:A7} specifies the local high-resolution structure of the SMML quantisation by placing the selected SMML codepoint within an \(O(n^{-1/2})\) Fisher--Rao neighbourhood of the MLE and requiring local quadratic Fisher--Rao loss inside the corresponding cells. \begin{enumerate}[label=(A\arabic*)]